 CAES brought in more than $20 million in research grant funding

-The School of Agriculture and Environmental Sciences (SAES) is the largest among the nation’s HBCUs
+The College of Agriculture and Environmental Sciences (CAES) is the largest among the nation’s HBCUs

 F.D.
 Bluford Library is one of the region's premier research libraries

 The MSIT Online Program in the School of Technology is nationally ranked by U.S. News & World Report

 A&T had ninety-eight student athletes earn a cumulative 3.0 grade point average or higher for the 2011-2012 academic year